 Luxor to Marsa Alam by Private Vehicle

-Marsa Alam - After checking out from your cruise, you will be escorted to your luxury resort in Marsa Alam to relax, dive, and snorkel with an all-inclusive stay.
+Marsa Alam - Check out from your cruise and be escorted to your luxury resort in Marsa Alam to relax, dive, and snorkel with an all-inclusive stay.

 Relax on the Beaches of the Egyptian Riviera Marsa Alam